smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 To get the example app, download or clone the [sdl_java_suite](https://github.com/smartdevicelink/sdl_java_suite).
 The _Hello Sdl Android_ app is a package within the SDL Android library.
 Open the the `sdl_java_suite/android` project using "Open an existing Android Studio project" in [Android Studio](https://developer.android.com/studio/index.html).
 We will use Android Studio throughout this guide as it is the official IDE for Android development.

 ### Build Flavors
-_Hello Sdl Android_ has been built with different build flavors that allow you to quickly connect your SDL app to an emulator or hardware.
+_Hello Sdl Android_ has been built with different build flavors that allow you to quickly connect the app to an emulator or hardware.
 You can choose your flavor in the **Build Variant** menu.
-To open the menu, click on **Build > Select Build Variant**.
+To open the menu, select **Build > Select Build Variant**.
 A small window will appear on the bottom left of your IDE that allows you to choose a flavor.

-There are many flavors to choose from but for now we will only be concerned with the debug versions:
+There are many flavors to choose from but for now we will only be concerned with the debug build variants:

 * `multi` - Multiplexing - Bluetooth, USB, TCP (as secondary transport)
 * `multi_high_bandwidth` - Multiplexing for apps that require a high bandwidth transport